 - Extreme drowsiness throughout the day

-Sleep apnea is considered a serious medical problem and if left untreated it can lead to high blood pressure, increasing the risk of heart failure and stroke.
-The ongoing state of fatigue caused by sleep apnea can lead to problems at work or school, as well as danger when driving or operating heavy machinery.
-Sleep apnea can also cause complications with medication or surgery; sedation by anesthesia can be risky, as can lying flat in bed after an operation.
-If you know or suspect you suffer from sleep apnea, let your family doctor know before taking prescribed medication or having surgery.
+Sleep apnea is a serious medical problem.
+If left untreated, it can lead to high blood pressure, increasing the risk of heart failure and stroke.
+The continued state of fatigue that sleep apnea causes can lead to problems at work or school and create a highly dangerous situation when driving or operating heavy machinery.
+Sleep apnea can also cause complications with medication or surgery — sedation by anesthesia can be risky, as can lying flat in bed after an operation.
+If you know or suspect you have sleep apnea, let your physician know before taking any prescribed medication or undergoing surgery.

-Treatments for sleep apnea depend on the severity of each individual case, and the type of apnea.
-The diagnosis of sleep apnea can only be made by an MD after you have undergone a sleep study.
-Basic treatment for mild sleep apnea may be behavioral — for instance, patients are instructed to lose weight, stop smoking, or sleep on their sides instead of on their backs.
-Beyond that, oral devices similar to orthodontic retainers can be used to position the lower jaw forward slightly in such a way that opens up the airway.
-In more advanced cases, a CPAP machine (constant positive airway pressure) is typically used with a mask that fits over your nose and mouth.
-It assures an open airway by assisting each breath you take with pressurized air.
-The pressure is adjusted to match each patient’s needs.
-Some patients are simply not able to use a CPAP due to claustrophobia issues or active lifestyles like back country hunting and camping.
-Even in these more advanced cases of sleep apnea, an oral appliance may be prescribed if the patient is unwilling or unable to use a CPAP.
+Sleep apnea treatment depends on the type of apnea and the severity the case.
+Only an MD can diagnose sleep apnea after you have undergone a sleep study.
+Basic treatment for mild sleep apnea may be behavioral.
+For instance, a patient may be instructed to lose weight, stop smoking, or sleep on their side instead of their back.
+When lifestyle or behavioral changes aren’t effective, an oral device similar to an orthodontic retainer can be used to position the lower jaw forward slightly to open up the airway.
+In more advanced cases, the patient will need to use a CPAP (constant positive airway pressure) machine, with a mask that fits over your nose and mouth.
+CPAP assures an open airway by assisting each breath with pressurized air.
+The pressure is adjusted to a patient’s particular needs.
+Some patients, however, don’t find success with CPAP due to claustrophobia or because they have highly active lifestyles.
+Even in the more advanced cases of sleep apnea, an oral appliance can be effective if the patient is unwilling or unable to use CPAP.
 In mild to moderate cases, an oral appliance is often the first choice in treating sleep apnea.
-Dr. Rich is specially trained to evaluate and treat sleep apnea with oral appliances, in coordination with your medical doctor.
+Our doctors and staff are specially trained to evaluate and treat sleep apnea with oral appliances in coordination with your medical doctor.

-Contact our practice, and we can assist you in the best course of action for you.
-Please do NOT buy a “snoring appliance” on the internet or from TV ads.
-They are more bulky and less comfortable than a custom made device.
+Contact our practice, and we can find the best course of action for you.
+Please do NOT buy a “snoring appliance” from the internet or a TV ad.
+These products are bulkier and less comfortable than a custom-made device.
 More importantly, it is impossible to tell the difference between simple snoring and sleep apnea without a formal sleep study.
-You may resolve the snoring and NOT solve the sleep apnea, an even more dangerous situation, since you have simply turned off the body’s “warning alarm” that something serious is wrong.
-Morning sleepiness is not a reliable indicator.
-You are increasing your risk of serious health issues like a fatal heart attack or stroke if you leave this critical health issue unresolved or inadequately treated.
-We can guide you through the process of appropriate diagnosis by a qualified MD and participate in determining the best treatment, which often involves us making a custom oral appliance instead of you having to deal with the hoses and cords of a CPAP.
-Don’t wait.
-Call today.
+You may resolve your snoring with an over-the-counter device but still NOT resolve sleep apnea, which is even more dangerous because you have simply turned off the body’s warning system that tells you something is seriously wrong.